icyphox/site/pages/blog/mailserver.md

 > - 512MB RAM

 Fantastic, I can somehow squeeze this into my existing VPS.
 Setup was fairly simple & the docs are pretty good.
-Especially the single `.env` file for configuration, which is great.
+It employs a single `.env` file for configuration, which is great.
 However, I did run into a couple of hiccups here and there.